vackosar/vackosar.github.io/_posts/2017-08-12-Fish-Roe-vs-Fish-Oil.md

 _Fish roe oxidized cholesterol products content is 5 times higher._

-# Other Contents
+# Beneficial Phospholipid DHA In Roe
+Salmon Roe [contains DHA in a phospholipid form](https://www.foundmyfitness.com/topics/salmon-roe), which is preferred format for absorbtion.

+# Potentially Harmful Neu5Gc In Roe

 Again [a redditor](https://www.reddit.com/user/whatsninja) pointed me to content of potentially dangerous Neu5Gc reported in roe in [6], also I found study [7] reporting natural occurence of this acid.
+But it is not clear if Neu5Gc is dangerous as [Rhonda Patrick speculates](https://www.foundmyfitness.com/topics/neu5gc).

-_Fish roe contains higher amount of Neu5Gc than even meat while fish oil doesn't contain any._
+Fish roe contains higher amount of Neu5Gc than even meat while fish oil doesn't contain any.

 # Conclusion

 Fish oil EPA is more than 20 times cheaper and contains 5 times less oxidized cholesterol products and doesn't contain very high amount of Neu5Gc.

 # References